advantys/workflowgen-templates/integration/azure/authentication/azure-v1/authorization-code/README.md

 & az ad app permission grant `
     --api $webApiApp.appId `
     --id $webAppClient.appId

-# Give consent on behalf of organization.
-The consent form is not presented
-# for implicit grant flow.
-& az ad app permission admin-consent `
-    --id $webAppClient.appId
 ```

 You'll need the following information to configure the example:

 * The client ID.
 This is the value of `$webAppclient.appId`.
+* The client secret.
+This is the value of `$password`.
 * The GraphQL API App ID URI.
 This is the value of `$webApiApp.identifierUris[0]`.
 * The Azure AD Directory ID.
 To get it, run the following command:

     ```powershell
-    az account show --query "tenantId"
+    az account show | ConvertFrom-Json | ForEach-Object tenantId
     ```

 ## Create a new app registration in Azure AD (Azure Web Portal)